oreopie/hydro-interpretive-dl/README.md

 Please refer to the file [LICENSE](/LICENSE) for the license governing this code.

 Kindly contact us with any questions or ideas you have concerning the code, or if you discover a bug.
-You may [raise an issue here](https://github.com/oreopie/hydro-interpretive-dl/issues) here or contact Shijie Jiang through email at *jiangsj(at)mail.sustech.edu.cn*
+You may [raise an issue](https://github.com/oreopie/hydro-interpretive-dl/issues) here or contact Shijie Jiang through email at *jiangsj(at)mail.sustech.edu.cn*

 ------